Campeche: Environment and protected areas

 Campeche has four protected areas: the Calakmul Biosphere Reserve, the Laguna de Términos Reserve, Ría Celestún Biosphere Reserve, and the Los Petenes Biosphere Reserve.
 The Calakmul Reserve was created in 1989 over 723,185 ha.
 It consists of Yucatán and Tehuantepec moist forests, containing high and medium growth semi-deciduous forests and seasonally flooded low height semi-deciduous forests.
 There is also aquatic vegetation.
 The Laguna de Términos Reserve includes the lagoon and the area surrounding it with an area of 705,017 ha.
 It was established in 1994.
 Los Petenes is a natural reserve consisting of isolated pockets of rainforest with mangrove areas in between.
 The wildlife is dependent on a varied and complex system of fresh and brackish water.
 The reserve extends over 382 ha in the municipalities of Campeche, Tenabo, Hecelchakán and Calkiní.

+In Isla Arena, Campeche, within the Ría Celestún Biosphere Reserve, Conservation International Mexico and CONANP carried out a pilot community mangrove restoration project aimed at restoring 217 hectares of degraded and dead mangroves, emphasizing hydrological restoration to recover water flow and ecosystem function in impacted areas.